 Brain injuries can lead to subtle changes in lifestyle, too, some of which are not easy to detect early on.
 For example, your brain injury may lead to changes in your brain’s operation that result in structural depression, or may even influence your ability to form relationships, your ability to memorize, and your ability to feel emotions — the negative possibilities are endless when it comes to lost brain function, sadly.

 When making a claim for damages, it’s important that you and your Stroudsburg brain injury attorney consult with medical experts who can perform the necessary tests to determine your brain function and what you have lost as a result of the injuries at issue.
 By cataloging your damages, you will be well-positioned to make a persuasive damages claim against the defendant.

 Schedule a Free Consultation With a Stroudsburg Brain Injury Attorney Today

 If you have suffered a brain injury due to the fault of another, Pennsylvania law may entitle you to recover damages as compensation.
 Litigation is rarely simple, however, and as the litigation process progresses, you may find that the lawsuit has become quite complicated.
-Brain injuries can be severe, so it’s important that you obtain the compensation you deserve — without adequate compensation, you could be left with life-altering injuries and no means by which to provide yourself.
+Brain injuries can be severe and even fatal, so it’s important that you obtain the compensation you deserve — without adequate compensation, you could be left with life-altering injuries and no means by which to provide yourself.